-LUNA can run on native computer hardware with Core Audio.
+LUNA can run on native computer hardware on macOS with Core Audio.
 You can configure one or more Core Audio devices to provide LUNA's audio inputs and outputs.

 In this article

-Why use LUNA in Core Audio mode or Apollo mode?
+Why Choose Core Audio Mode or Apollo Mode?

-If you have an Apollo, LUNA in Apollo mode will still give you the lowest latency for recording inputs and recording through plug-ins.
+If you have Thunderbolt (not USB) Apollo, LUNA in Apollo mode will still give you the lowest latency for recording inputs and recording through plug-ins.
 However, there are many scenarios where it is convenient to use Core Audio mode.
-For example:
+Some examples are:

-• Using LUNA with a Thunderbolt or USB audio interface, or with built-in audio
+- Using LUNA with a non-Apollo Thunderbolt or USB audio interface, or with built-in audio

-This table details the differences when LUNA is running in Apollo mode and Core Audio mode.
+This list details the differences when LUNA is running in Apollo mode and Core Audio mode.

 ARM (Accelerated Realtime Monitoring)

-Realtime UAD Processing in Apollo Console only.
+Core Audio mode: Realtime UAD Processing in UAD Console only.
 ARM features unavailable in Core Audio mode.

 Unison inserts